Extreme weather: Heat waves

 Heat waves are periods of abnormally high temperatures and heat index.
 Definitions of a heatwave vary because of the variation of temperatures in different geographic locations.
 Excessive heat is often accompanied by high levels of humidity, but can also be catastrophically dry.

-Because heat waves are not visible as other forms of severe weather are, like hurricanes, tornadoes, and thunderstorms, they are one of the less known forms of extreme weather.
+Because heat waves are not visible as other forms of severe weather, like hurricanes, tornadoes, and thunderstorms, they are one of the less known forms of extreme weather.
 Severely hot weather can damage populations and crops due to potential dehydration or hyperthermia, heat cramps, heat expansion, and heat stroke.
 Dried soils are more susceptible to erosion, decreasing lands available for agriculture.
-Outbreaks of wildfires can increase in frequency as dry vegetation has increased likelihood of igniting.
+Outbreaks of wildfires can increase in frequency as dry vegetation has an increased likelihood of igniting.
 The evaporation of bodies of water can be devastating to marine populations, decreasing the size of the habitats available as well as the amount of nutrition present within the waters.
 Livestock and other animal populations may decline as well.

 During excessive heat, plants shut their leaf pores (stomata), a protective mechanism to conserve water but also curtails plants' absorption capabilities.
 This leaves more pollution and ozone in the air, which leads to higher mortality in the population.
 It has been estimated that extra pollution during the hot summer of 2006 in the UK, cost 460 lives.
 The European heat waves from summer 2003 are estimated to have caused 30,000 excess deaths, due to heat stress and air pollution.
 Over 200 U.S cities have registered new record high temperatures.
-The worst heat wave in the USA occurred in 1936 and killed more than 5000 people directly.
+The worst heat wave in the US occurred in 1936 and killed more than 5000 people directly.
 The worst heat wave in Australia occurred in 1938–39 and killed 438.
 The second worst was in 1896.

 Power outages can also occur within areas experiencing heat waves due to the increased demand for electricity (i.e. air conditioning use).
 The urban heat island effect can increase temperatures, particularly overnight.